jennyfisher/jennyfisher.github.io/publications.md

 ## In Review

 1. Schneider, L., **J.A.
 Fisher**, M.C.
 Diéguez, A.-H. Fostier, J.R.D.
 Guimãraes, J.J.
 Leaner, R.P.
 Mason.
-A synthesis of mercury research in the Southern Hemisphere, Part 1: natural processes, Invited Paper in review for Ambio.
+A synthesis of mercury research in the Southern Hemisphere, Part 1: natural processes, Invited Paper in review for *Ambio*.

-3.	**Fisher, J.A.**, L. Schneider, A.-H. Fostier, S. Guerrero, J.R.D.
+2.	**Fisher, J.A.**, L. Schneider, A.-H. Fostier, S. Guerrero, J.R.D.
 Guimãraes, C. Labuschagne, J.J.
 Leaner, L.G.
 Martin, R.P.
 Mason, V. Somerset, C. Walters.
-A synthesis of mercury research in the Southern Hemisphere, Part 2: anthropogenic processes, Invited Paper in review for Ambio.
+A synthesis of mercury research in the Southern Hemisphere, Part 2: anthropogenic processes, Invited Paper in review for *Ambio*.

+3. Bertolacci, M., A. Zammit-Mangion, A. Schuh, B. Bukosa, **J.A.
+Fisher**, Y. Cao, A. Kaushik, N. Cressie.
+Inferring changes to the global carbon cycle with WOMBAT v2.0, a hierarchical flux-inversion framework, in review for *The Annals of Applied Statistics*.

 ## Referreed